civilawy1/click-and-count/README.md

 **Example**

 A line in `data.txt` containing `exam|http://www.example,com|0` would track how many times your users click on a link to `www.example.com` using `exam` as the link's ID.
 Assuming the script is located in `/cac/`, you would change the existing link from `a href=http://www.example.com` to `a href=/cac?id=exam`.
 That's all there is to it.
 Happy click and counting.

-You can view a summary by pointing your browser to `stats.php` to view a summary.
+Point your browser to `stats.php` to view a summary.

 [Script homepage](http://phclaus.eu.org/php-scripts/click-and-count/)